matthewsmawfield/TEP-GNSS-RINEX/manuscript-rinex.md

 | Position Jitter | 883 | 0.979 | Spatial proxy |
 | Clock Drift | 702 | 0.974 | Derivative preserves structure |

     Key observation: The ionofree mode shows λ = 1,072 km, which is 47% longer than baseline (727 km).
 Removing ionospheric effects increases the correlation length because ionospheric decorrelation was shortening the apparent λ.
 An artificial methodology effect would not "know" to respond this way to ionospheric correction.
-This physically meaningful response confirms the signal is real.
+This physically meaningful response is consistent with a real signal rather than a fitting artifact.

 ### 4.4 Systematic Effect Discrimination